 - Let the person sip Gatorade to replenish the lost fluids and electrolytes due to sweating.
 Avoid making the person drink quickly to prevent shock.

-- Drink plenty of liquids especially water to prevent dehydration.
+- Lastly, drink plenty of liquids especially water to prevent dehydration.

 - Minimize direct exposure to sunlight.
-If working outside, look for shady areas.
+Generally, if working outside, look for shady areas.
 Wear hats if susceptible to sunstroke.

 - Avoid sitting inside a hot car.
 Avoid leaving small children inside the car even for a few minutes.

-- Avoid performing exercises outside during the peak sun hours from 11:00 am to 3:00pm.
+- Do not perform exercises outside during the peak sun hours from 11:00 am to 3:00pm.

 - Avoid drinking alcoholic drinks outdoors during hot days.